Melih199/Exp_rob_assignment_1/README.md

 - Marker 15: Signifies the completion of the navigation task.
 This structured approach ensures a systematic and autonomous navigation process based on the identification and sequence of ArUco markers.

-## Pseudocode
+## Flowchart

-Encapsulating the intricacies of our Aruco navigation system, the pseudocode provided below delves into the fundamental logic and sequential steps that govern the robot's autonomous movements.
+Encapsulating the intricacies of our Aruco navigation system, the flowchart provided below delves into the fundamental logic and sequential steps that govern the robot's autonomous movements.
 This representation serves as a comprehensive guide, offering a deeper insight into the algorithmic foundation that orchestrates the robot's responsive navigation behavior, specifically tailored to the identification and interpretation of Aruco markers.

  <img src="https://github.com/Melih199/Exp_rob_assignment_1/assets/58879182/5d27ada1-4e73-41b3-b62d-09fe41a9a5f3.type" width="1000" height="500">